warren/perdicis-notes/content/AI art and human obsolescence.md

 AI art is solid cocktail conversation topic these days because anyone can weigh in.
 Those sympathetic to artists muse sourly over the ethics of training AIs without permission.
 Engineers and economists discuss compute costs together.
 In the corner, zoomers and philosophers take shots.

 Part of what makes the topic fun is that largely, everyone already agrees: stealing is bad, AI surpassing humans is scary, and capitalism is probably going to produce a situation nobody is happy with.
-In general, most people have a pessimistic take.
+Most people have a pessimistic take.

 ### My opinion
 I want to document a contrarian take, that AI art is actually a force for net good.
-It will (1) allow the world to produce a greater quantity of art, (2) spur the average person to train a more critical eye when interpreting art, and (3) have a net zero or net positive effect at lowering the barrier for individuals to produce meaningful art.
+My view is it will (1) allow the world to produce a greater quantity of art, (2) spur the average person to train a more critical eye when interpreting art, and (3) have a net zero or net positive effect at lowering the barrier for individuals to produce meaningful art.

 ### 1) AI artists will mean a greater quantity of art
 This is for certain.
 It's already tough to distinguish some AI art from real art (see [[Stable diffusion fraud]] for my experience with that).
 Sure, quality is subjective, but that AI art shares the same believability ballpark with human art convinces me it's already on par with most subjective experiences of art.